The Sam Ibrahim Building

 A three-dimensional printer’s tray

-The design envisions the Instructional Centre’s ground floor as a 360° campus “living room” that merges with the surrounding public realm.
+The design envisions the Sam Ibrahim Building’s ground floor as a 360° campus “living room” that merges with the surrounding public realm.
 Inspired by the Highland Creek ravine that weaves through the campus, the landscape is extended indoors as sloping mounds, embedded seating, and planting beds to create a natural terraced base.
 A carpet of open and engaging campus spaces that is rolled out beneath the building, extending upwards across the five stories as a coherent educational landscape to be inhabited by the campus community.
 From here, students have access to the 21 technology-enabled classrooms, ranging from a 500-seat auditorium to smaller 24-seat collaborative learning spaces.
 The complex arrangement of rooms and open spaces forms a three-dimensional composition, like the compartments of a 19th century printer’s tray.